dancesWithCycles/de-pt-data/README.md

 # de-pt-shared-data
-Overview of data and services for public transport in Germany
+This repository service as a one stop shop of shared data and service for public transport in Germany.

+## Overview of Shared Data and Services

 |Organization |Data |Access |Sources
 |:--- |:--- |:--- |:---